apache/struts-site/source/submitting-patches.md

 Finally hit `Create Pull Request` button and you are done!

-After your PR got accepted and merged you must clean up your local repo, please witch branch to `master`
+After your PR got accepted and merged you must clean up your local repo, please switch your current branch to `master`

     git checkout master